xpcoffee/nvim-markdown-tools/README.md

 ### 2024-09-20

+This is turning into a set of additional functionality for working with markdown files.
+I'm thinking I should move away from implying that this is a personal knowledge management system.
+Better name could be markdown-tools?

+### 2024-09-19

 I'm trying out cursor editor to help add functionality.
 So far it's working well, and it's showing me some good picker patterns.

 ### 2024-09-18